Will A 4000 Watt Generator Run A Well Pump?

 You will need either a 1/3 HP well pump or a 1/2 HP well pump and a 3/4 HP well pump that is compatible with your generator.

 Keep in mind that the starting wattage requirement is usually much higher than the running wattage.
-This is because it takes a lot of power to start a well pump.
+This is because it takes a lot of power to start a good pump.

-But once it’s running, it doesn’t need as much.
-You can follow the table below to get an idea about the size generator you need for your well pump.
+You can follow the table below to get an idea about the size generator you need for your good pump.

 Size of Well Pump | Starting Wattage of Pump | Running Wattage of Pump |